 Technical debt, in other words.

-So how can you manage technical debt?
+So how can you manage and deal with technical debt?
 How can you begin to update the code into something maintainable, healthy and valuable to your business – all while sustaining the day-to-day operations your business demands?

 This guide is an attempt to answer some of the above.
 It has been written by practicing software engineers who tackle legacy systems on a daily basis – relics of mishandled projects from previous development agencies or simply bad practice from in-house teams.